fofoni/atfa-examples/README.md

 so manually—just generate an `*.so` that exports all of the functions mentioned above—, or you can use the [`build.py`][3] helper script.

-To use this script, open a shell inside a directory containing your source file(s), and then run the script.
+To use this script, open a shell inside the directory containing your source file(s), and then run the script.
 For example, to compile the [`LMS/`][LMS] algorithm, type: